UKHO/docs/software-engineering/strategy/engineering-ai-strategy.md

 Applicability and constraints

-- Applies to all civil service staff, contractors and suppliers working in or for Software Engineering.
+- Applies to all civil service staff, contractors and suppliers working in or for Engineering.
 - Use of AI tooling with classified (anything above Official), personal, or otherwise sensitive data is prohibited unless explicitly authorised by security policy and executed within approved sandboxes or vetted on-premises solutions.
 - All use must comply with MOD/UKHO policies, data protection law and procurement rules.

 Audience

-This document is intended for software engineers, engineering managers, security and compliance teams, legal/IP advisers, procurement and vendor managers, platform and operations teams, and senior leadership.
+This document is intended for engineers across software, data and test disciplines, engineering managers, security and compliance teams, legal/IP advisers, procurement and vendor managers, platform and operations teams, and senior leadership.

 Relationship to organisational strategy